Battle Hymns (Manowar album): Background

 Joey DeMaio and Ross the Boss met during the Heaven & Hell Tour of Black Sabbath.
 DeMaio worked on the fireworks of the concerts, and Ross the Boss was in the opening act Shakin' Street.
-Although DeMaio did like his band, he liked the performance of Ross the Boss and invited him to create a band of their own, which he accepted.
+Although DeMaio didn't like his band, he liked the performance of Ross the Boss and invited him to create a band of their own, which Ross accepted.
 The line-up was completed by Donnie Hamzik on drums and Louis Marullo, a friend of DeMaio, on vocals.
 Ross told him that the name would not work for a heavy metal band, that he should use a stage name instead.
 As his sons were named "Eric" and "Adam", Marullo took the name Eric Adams.

 The name "Manowar", a contraction of "Man of war", was proposed by sound technician John "Dawk" Stillwell, while DeMaio and Ross the Boss were discussing possible names related to warfare.
 Despite the similarity, the name is not a reference to the man-of-war naval ships, used up to the 19th century.
 It was chosen simply because it meant "warrior".